 It’s a versatile area where you can enjoy most climbing disciplines: it’s elevated enough for a good ice climb during the winter, while you can top rope or trad climb in the summer.
 Want to go multi pitching on a big wall?
 The Bucegi mountains have got you covered for that as well.

 Some of the more popular rock climbing routes are the two valleys called Valea Spumoasa and Valea Alba.
 For those who are up for a real oddity, there is The Jack (or the Sphinx), a boulder on a mountain top, that looks like a man’s face set in stone and it has been surrounded by local legends and lore.
-Don’t climb the boulder itself, but the mountain on top of which it stands is a nice rock climbing challenge!
+Don’t climb the boulder itself (out of respect for the local lore), but the mountain on top of which it stands is a nice rock climbing challenge!
 The easiest path for beginners is the Horoba Cave path.

 If you’re wondering about the closest cities for all of these routes, these vary based on your choice.